wmay/euc-safety/_guides/hands.md

 1. *Top splint*.
 The top splint keeps your wrist from hyperextending (this one is more important for backward falls)

-Generally, skateboard/rollerblade-style wrist guards tend to work the best for EUCs.
+Generally, skate-style wrist guards tend to work the best for EUCs.
 Other types of wrist guards, for snowboarding for example, may not include sliders or bottom splints.

 In Europe wrist guards are CE certified under the EN 14120 roller sports standard.
 The standard includes 2 levels-- level 1 for "normal roller sports"